alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 By default, the browser manages the cache, avoiding re-execute requests previously made.
 Since the **browser** is responsible for maintaining the cache, we cannot know if a resource was cached, but we could improve our UI knowing this.

-The idea is simple, if a page show a static map, we can show it again on another page, without paying more.
+The idea is simple, if a page has a static map, we can show it again on another page, without paying more.

 ![caching browser](images/cache.jpg)

-The Google web service responses include the **Cache-Control HTTP** header, which indicates the period for which the browser can cache the result of the request.
+Google web service responses include the **Cache-Control HTTP** header, which indicates the period for which the browser can cache the result of the request.

-For the static map, this value is `Cache-Control: public, max-age=86400`, `86400` ms,  so the cache of the browser will be valid for exactly **24 hours**.
+The `Cache-Control` for the static map is `Cache-Control: public, max-age=86400`, `86400` ms,  so the cache of the browser will be valid for exactly **24 hours**.
-However, this doesn't mean that we can use a Proxy to cache all API calls directed to Google, in fact it's forbidden by [Terms of Service](https://cloud.google.com/maps-platform/terms)
+However, this doesn't mean that we can use a Proxy to cache all API calls directed to Google it's forbidden by [Terms of Service](https://cloud.google.com/maps-platform/terms)

 **Simulate browser caching**: